Understanding Homeschooling Australian Curriculum: A Comprehensive Guide

-With the right approach, you can navigate the Australian Curriculum with ease and use it for homeschooling.
+With the right approach, you can navigate the Australian Curriculum with ease and use it as a homeschooling Australian curriculum.

 The Australian Curriculum (ACARA) is the Australia wide school curriculum written to help young Australians learn about and engage with the world.
-This curriculum is used as a guiding principle in many states for home education registration.
+Consequently, this curriculum is used as a guiding principle in many states for home education registration.
 It is managed by the Australian Federal Government.
 It is secular.

 It was introduced in 2012 and its goal is to standardise teaching outcomes around Australia.
 Consequently, schools in Queensland, the Northern Territory, Canberra (ACT), South Australia, and Tasmania have all followed the Australian Curriculum.
 New South Wales, Western Australia, and Victoria incorporate the national curriculum into their state syllabi.

-In 2022 a Version 9 of the Australian Curriculum was released.
+Version 9 of the Australian Curriculum was released in 2022.
 You can find the full government curriculum here.